shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 begins after the first single "/" and there can be multiple layers of a path, all set off by a "/".

-In our example, the path is "/2010/09/12/travel/12choice.html".
+In the example above, the path is "/2010/09/12/travel/12choice.html".
 Once the message reaches the nytimes.com server, it knows to continue through to each layer of the path till it reaches the final layer, "12choice".
 Finding a resource using a URL is a similar process to finding a file in an office.
 First you go to the office, then the right file cabinet, then the drawer, then the correct green hanging file, then finally the manilla folder that has the information you want.

+### Query string

-**Query string:** Query strings are always separated from the rest of the URL by a question mark.
+Query strings are always separated from the rest of the URL by a question mark.
 Query strings usually contain any name or "value pairs" that the client wishes to pass to the server.
 A value pair is the type of information and the actual information joined by an